looker/looker-sdk-ruby/authentication.md

 ## How to authenticate to Looker's API 3

 The preferred way to authenticate is to use the looker SDK to manage the login and the passing of access_tokens as needed.
-This doc explains how to do this in a generic way using curl for illustration.
+This doc, however, explains how to do this authentication in a generic way without the SDK and using curl instead for illustration.

 Looker API 3 implements OAuth 2's "Resource Owner Password Credentials Grant" pattern,
 See: http://tools.ietf.org/html/rfc6749#section-4.3